utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 - Registration files are language agnostic, they are generated for Kotlin and Java files with no difference.
 - When creating a script from code using its registered name.
 The module is going to use the registration file as the script.
 Therefore, registration files are treated as the default way to use scripts inside the module.

-By default, these files are generated into a folder called `gdj` in the root of your project if it comes from an external source.
+By default, these files are generated into a folder called `gdj` in the root of your project.

 You can however configure the destination folder inside your `build.gradle.kts`: